Contents

 Here’s what I received today (lightning fast DHL shipment, yesterday I paid for them, today 3pm I got them delivered!).

 Rather bulky and heavy things, 500gramms each.
-I still confused about purpose of those heatsink fins and frame, as whole thing is ovenized, so why to add extra mass?
+I still confused about purpose of those heatsink fins and frame, as whole thing is actually ovenized, so why to add extra mass to heat up?

 All five are same units, with minor changes in labels, specced to power at +24VDC, have 10MHz output and RS232 TTL interface, as well as adjustment and lock pins.